dimagi/commcare-hq/docs/pillows.rst

 Change Feed
 -----------

-Change feeds are documented in the Changes Feed section available on the left.
+The brief overview is that a change feed publishes changes which a pillow can subscribe to.
+When setting up a pillow, an instance of a `ChangeFeed` class is created and configured to only contain changes the pillow cares about.

-The 10,000 foot view is a change feed publishes changes which you can subscribe to.
+For more information about change feeds, see :ref:`Change Feeds`.

 Checkpoint
 ----------